keboola/app-transformation-pattern-scd/README.md

 - timezone: string (required)

 ## SCD type
-Type of the snapshot generated snapshot / slowly changing dimension.
+Type of the slowly changing dimension.

 ### SCD type 2
 This is a most common type of slowly changing dimension.
 It produces a row whenever some of the monitored attributes is changed.
 For more information about type 2 [see here](https://en.wikipedia.org/wiki/Slowly_changing_dimension#Type_2:_add_new_row).